distantminded/skills-github-pages/index.md

 ---
 title: Welcome to my blog
 ---
-author: Kendra Vivian Lewis
+### Author: Kendra Vivian Lewis
 ---
-description: Hi, my name is Kendra!
+#### Description: Hi, my name is Kendra!
 This is my blog page where I post articles to help others learn!
 ---